vmware-tanzu/tanzu-dev-portal/content/blog/kubecon-na-2020.md

 ---
 date: 2020-11-11
-description: 'Here is a curated list of some talks to watch at KubeCon NA 2020
+description: Here is a curated list of some talks to watch at KubeCon NA 2020

-  '
 lastmod: '2020-11-11'
 tags:
 - Containers